Laravel-Backpack/docs/5.x/crud-fields.md

 ],
 ```

-### SAVING IN MULTIPLE INPUTS
+**How to save in multiple inputs?**

 There are cases where you rather save the information on separate inputs in the database.
-In that scenario you should use [Laravel mutators and accessors](https://laravel.com/docs/9.x/eloquent-mutators) .

-Using the same field as previously shown (**field name is `location`**), and having `latitude`, `longitude`, `full_address` as the database fields, we can save and retrieve them with the following example:
+In that scenario you should use [Laravel mutators and accessors](https://laravel.com/docs/9.x/eloquent-mutators).
+Using the same field as previously shown (**field name is `location`**), and having `latitude`, `longitude`, `full_address` as the database columns, we can save and retrieve them separately too:
 ```php

 //add all the fields to model fillable property, including the one that we are not going to save (location in the example)